 Navigate to the Amazon Firestick menu and then find Preferences.

 Click on it to find the Privacy Settings.

 About halfway down the menu, you will see Privacy Settings.

 Click it to see how Amazon has been collecting your data.

 If you’re security conscious, this is a very important step.
 We want to turn off:

-Once these aren’t turned off, Amazon will no longer block you from using Apollo Group IPTV.
+Once these aren’t turned off, Amazon will no longer block you from using Apollo Group TV’s IPTV service.

-Because Apollo IPTV isn’t available through the Amazon App Store, it’s considered a third-party app from an unknown source.
+Because Apollo Group TV isn’t available through the App Store, it’s considered a third-party app from an unknown source.
 Sounds suspicious, right?

 Don’t worry about it – all that means is that Amazon doesn’t sign off that it is virus-free.
 Thankfully, we know that the Apollo Group TV website is free of viruses, so it’s all good.

 Navigate to the Firestick menu and go to My Fire TV.